FoundersMind/2105470/README.md

 The microservice handles pagination for large result sets.
 Sorting criteria and order can be specified for customized results.
 Ensure the correct category name is provided in the request.
-These README files provide a guide on how to use each microservice along with relevant parameters, responses, and additional notes.